Swissquote Review (2026):

 If you are a passive ETF investor using Swissquote, the ETF Leaders programme is the most important cost lever available to you.
 Understanding how it works changes how you structure your buys.

 Over 1,100 ETFs traded on the SIX Swiss Exchange are classified as ETF Leaders.
-These ETFs can be bought and sold at a flat fee of CHF 9 per order, regardless of order size.
-A CHF 5,000 purchase costs the same as a CHF 100,000 purchase — CHF 9.
+These ETFs can be bought and sold at a tiered flat fee: CHF 3 (orders under CHF 500), CHF 5 (CHF 500–1,000), and CHF 9 (above CHF 1,000) — with CHF 9 as the maximum regardless of size.
+A CHF 2,000 purchase and a CHF 100,000 purchase cost exactly the same — CHF 9.

 The ETF Leaders catalogue includes the main UCITS index trackers most passive investors need: MSCI World, S&P 500, FTSE All-World, and emerging markets ETFs from major providers like iShares, Vanguard, and Xtrackers.